-- Flat screen TVs use less energy than tube TVs of the same screen size, saving money over the long run.
+- Flat-screen TVs use less energy than tube TVs of the same screen size, saving a bit of money over the long run.

-- Even if you buy a Sony 40" wide screen HDTV, the savings from cancelling cable will pay for it in less than a year.
+- Even if you buy a Sony 40″ widescreen HDTV, the savings from canceling cable will pay for it in less than a year.

-OK, if you still want to buy a digital TV converter box for your tube TV, there are two models that I recommend:
+OK, if you still want to buy a digital TV converter box for your tube TV, I recommend this one:

 Once you have the converter box, you’ll need a broadcast TV antenna.
 Before buying anything, enter your zip code into the Station Finder and make sure there are signals in your area.

-If there are, here are some antennas that I recommend.
+If there are, here are some low-cost indoor antennas that I recommend.